vhawk19/KittyParty/README.md

 ## User Account (Login/Registration)
 1. User can create an account via private key, MetaMask
 2. User reaches dashboard with the list of Kitty Parties with different statuses.
-   - ACTIVE: Party is created by the user as Kitty Kreator and waiting for Kitten's to complete the payments
-   - PENDING: Party is Pending action from user as Kitten
+   - PENDING: Party is created by the user as Kitty Kreator and waiting for Kitten's to complete the payments.
+Party is Pending action from Kitten
    - STAKING: Party has started and the funds are used to be staked
    - AT RISK: Party noted with lower total staking amount as a Kitten did not do any payment from previous round and total staking amount was used up.
    - HALTED: Party is closed due to no enough staking from the Kitty Kreator
+   - ENDED: Party has ended :D

 **Under Dashboard**: